cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 ## Cosmovisor

 Cosmovisor is a tool that node operators can use to automate the on-chain processes described above.
-Cosmovisor:

 * Cosmovisor runs as a small wrapper around the Cosmos SDK application binaries.
 * Cosmovisor watches out for any approved upgrade proposals.